 Buccey’s is a service station experience like none other, one that needs to be seen to be believed.
 Under one roof is simply everything – all the fast food under the sun, a supermarket and a souvenir shop – all on a massive scale.
 They were even selling barbecues, much to Rupert’s fascination.

 The remainder of the long road to Dallas was without incident, and we all cooed at the lovely high-rise buildings in the centre of the city.

 Our hotel is wonderful, and mine and Adam’s room even has a kitchen.
 This comes in handy later, as all the surrounding restaurants are either too busy or too expensive for my taste, so I head to a nearby supermarket for sandwich-making supplies.
-I was delighted to see the British shows on the TV.

 A busy day at the Church of the Incarnation, which is surely the richest church I have ever come across.
 Everything is impeccably finished, and the buildings accompanying the church are vast.